MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 Like standard formats, the VEE Port must feature a :ref:`drawer <section_buffered_image_drawer>` for each custom format.
 It must also feature an image allocator.

-* Image creation: the allocator and drawer allow to create this kind of buffered images; if the VEE Port does not feature an allocator and a drawer for a specific format, the MicroUI ``BufferedImage`` cannot be created and an exception is thrown at runtime.
+* Image creation: the allocator and drawer allow to create of this kind of buffered image; if the VEE Port does not feature an allocator and a drawer for a specific format, the MicroUI ``BufferedImage`` cannot be created, and an exception is thrown at runtime.
 * Draw into the image: the drawer can implement all MicroUI drawings or just a reduced set; when a drawing is not implemented, a stub implementation (that does nothing) is used.
-* Draw the image: the image is *custom* so its rendering is *custom* also; the rules to draw this kind of buffered images are described in the chapter  :ref:`image renderer custom <section_buffered_image_drawer_custom>`.
+* Draw the image: the image is *custom*, so its rendering is *custom* also; the rules to draw this kind of buffered image are described in the chapter  :ref:`image renderer custom <section_buffered_image_drawer_custom>`.

 .. _section_bufferedimage_cco: